 Wendy Nikel is a speculative fiction author with a degree in elementary education, a fondness for road trips, and a terrible habit of forgetting where she’s left her cup of tea.
 Her short fiction has been published in Fantastic Stories of the Imagination, Daily Science Fiction, Nature: Futures, and elsewhere.
 Her time travel novella series, beginning with The Continuum, is available from World Weaver Press.
 For more info, visit wendynikel.com

-Sylvia Heike is a speculative fiction writer from Finland.
-Her work has appeared or is forthcoming in Flash Fiction Online, PodCastle, and elsewhere.
-When not writing, she likes to go hiking and looking for birds.
-Read more at www.sylviaheike.com or follow her on Twitter @sylviaheike
+Sylvia Heike is a writer from Finland.
+Her stories have appeared in Nature Futures, Zooscape, Cast of Wonders, and more.
+When not writing, she enjoys knitting, gardening, and watching birds.
+Her favourite bird varies from month to month.
+Read more at www.sylviaheike.com or follow her on Twitter @sylviaheike.

 Kristina Ten is a Russian-American writer of short fiction and poetry, and a 2019 graduate of Clarion West Writers Workshop.
 Her work has appeared or is forthcoming in Lightspeed, Black Static, AE Science Fiction, Witness, and elsewhere.
 She currently lives in Colorado, where she is an MFA candidate at the University of Colorado Boulder.
 You can find her at kristinaten.com and on Twitter as @kristina_ten.